avibryant/simmer/README.md

 * *hll* unique values (note: append an integer to change the number of bits used, eg hll4 vs. hll12)
 * *mh* minhash signatures (note: append an integer to change the number of hashes used, eg mh100 vs mh300)
 * *top* top K items; expects values to be in the format score:item (note: top10 by default, try top5, top20, etc)
+* *hist* produce a histogram of the value frequencies.
+Expects values to be quantized into a reasonable range (eg thousands not millions) of integer values.
+Output is of the form value:count,value:count,value:count.
+* *pct* percentile; makes the same quantization assumptions as hist; produces the median by default, but use pct95, pct5 etc for other percentiles.
+Eventually it would be nice to remove the quantization restriction here.

 #Aggregator TODO

-Let me know which of these would be interesting:
+Let me know if any of these would be interesting:

 * *hh* heavy hitters (items which show up more than X% of the time)
 * *exp* exponentially decaying values (expects values to be in the format timestamp:value)
 * *mom* the statistical moments
-* *hist* a binned histogram
-* *pct* a percentile estimator (eg pct5, pct95, pct50 for median)